Izuchukwu117/Data-Cleaning-of-FIFA-Dataset/README.md

 Data cleaning was carried out as part of the data cleaning challenge using Power Query Editor in Microsoft Excel.
 This works with the use of M programming language which has been extracted and saved as 'M language Editor' in text format.

 What this means is that once the content of the M language editor is applied on other Excel or Power BI Query Editors and the raw FIFA file is connected to either Excel or Power BI, all the steps will be applied and the dirty dataset will be cleaned in no time.
+Take your time and open all my uploaded files above to view them.

 Some of the steps carried out in data cleaning include the following:
 1. Loading the dataset into Power Query Editor using UTF 8 encoding.
 This automatically removed some non-printable characters in Players name column.